SignalK/specification/gitbook-docs/connection.md

 ## Service Discovery

-A Signal K server SHOULD advertise its services using DNS Service Discovery (DNS-SD) via Mutlicast DNS (mDNS); also known as Bonjour.
+A Signal K server SHOULD advertise its services using [DNS Service Discovery (DNS-SD)](https://tools.ietf.org/html/rfc6763) via Mutlicast DNS (mDNS); also known as Bonjour.
 The server MUST provide DNS [Service (SRV) Records](https://en.wikipedia.org/wiki/SRV_record) and [Text (TXT) Records](https://en.wikipedia.org/wiki/TXT_record) describing the Signal K interfaces it provides.
 These service identifiers are:

 * `_http._tcp` and/or `_https._tcp` for the server's web interface
 * `_signalk-http._tcp` and/or `_signalk-https._tcp` for the Signal K REST API
 * `_signalk-ws._tcp` and/or `_signalk-wss._tcp` for the WebSocket data stream

-One of the following parameters MUST be set, both MAY be set:

-* `vessel_uuid` is the Signal K UUID which uniquely identifies the vessel
+If a Signal K server is using DNS-SD, it MUST provide the following parameters (key/value pairs) in the TXT record portion of the DNS-SD advertisement:

+* `txtvers` is a US-ASCII decimal number identifying the version of the DNS-SD record.
+Currently, this MUST have a value of 1
+* `roles` specifies which roles the server is capable of providing.
+See [Roles](#roles) below for details

+The server MAY provide the following values:

-* `vessel_mmsi` is the MMSI assigned to the vessel
+* `self` is the unique identifier of the vessel using the URN format specified for the `uuid` field in the Signal K schema

-A vessel may have one or both of these values.
-One or both MUST be available when advertising the Signal K server.

-The following parameters SHOULD be set in the TXT record:

 * `server` is the name of the Signal K server software, e.g. signalk-server-node
 * `version` is the version of the Signal K server software

-These parameters identify the server and its version.
-They are purely informational.

-The following parameters MAY be set in the TXT record:

-* `vessel_name` is the registered name of the vessel
-* `vessel_brand` is the name of the manufacturer of the vessel
-* `vessel_type` is the model of the vessel

 An example DNS-SD record set might look something like this